 Miller was born Oct.
 11, 1951, in San Francisco, and began his broadcasting career in the Bay Area.
 In 1974, Miller landed a job as the play-by-play man for the Oakland A’s.
 During the 1970s, Miller held various broadcasting jobs in the Bay Area – ranging from hockey to soccer to basketball – before returning to Major League Baseball with the Texas Rangers’ radio crew in 1978.
 Miller moved to Boston in 1980 to take the Red Sox’s radio job, then went to Baltimore in 1983 to handle the Orioles’ radio duties.
 In Baltimore, he called the last out of the 1983 World Series as the Orioles captured their third Fall Classic title.

 During his time with the Orioles, Miller worked on NBC-TV’s Game of the Week with Frick Award winners Joe Garagiola and Tony Kubek from 1986-89, then became ESPN’s voice of Sunday Night Baseball in 1990.
-In 1997, Miller returned home to become the “Voice of the Giants” – a position which he holds today.
+In 1997, Miller returned home to become the “Voice of the Giants”.

 “Going to Baltimore in 1983 not only ended up being one of the best things I ever did, but it was the best possible scenario for a new broadcaster from out of town because the team was outstanding,” Miller said.
 “It was the best thing that ever happened to me, and I thought I was going to be there for a long, long time.